 Less widespread assertions about what those dash-mounted crowns supposedly signified included:

-They're a black separatist symbol.
-If you're white and you have one displayed in your car, you will be followed, then beaten severely and/or killed in an African-American pride version of the Lights Out! legend.
+- They’re a black separatist symbol.
+If you’re white and you have one displayed in your car, you will be followed, then beaten severely and/or killed in an African-American pride version of the

 So much fuss over so little.
 The crowns signified nothing more than the owner’s desire to freshen the air in his car or display what he thought a pleasing ornament.
 The most obvious explanation for the amount of lore that sprang up so quickly is to see it as a response to this auto accessory’s overnight success — one day they weren’t around, and the next everybody seemed to have one.
 Could something that banal have been that startlingly successful all on its own, or were evil forces helping it along.
 (If so, whom do we blame for Pet Rocks?)